kammitama5/kammitama5.github.io/_posts/2021-9-25-Saturday-September-25th.md

 - I joined an [Extremal Graph Theory](https://en.wikipedia.org/wiki/Extremal_graph_theory) group.
 Yeahhhhh.
 Or rather, I was invited.
 We meet before my Abstract Algebra class, and then have more discussions on Wednesdays.
 So it looks like now I'm this Combinatorics/Graph Theory/ Number theory mathematical cryptography researcher now haha.
 Nice!

+## Also next week
+- Next week we're having a week of Post-quantum talks.
+It's going to be super-exciting! :)

 ## Reading an article
 - I was reading an [article](https://www.nytimes.com/2019/02/18/us/edray-goins-black-mathematicians.html) that resonated a bit with my past.
 In it, someone commented that:
 "As someone who has a PhD in mathematics, I have seen that the senior members of the community bend over backwards to help their favorite students,